Our custom cabinets and fixtures protection process

 After wrapping the fixture, we label each one to identify its specific purpose.
 This makes it easier to identify the fixtures in their protection layers.

 When we ship a project overseas, we use a manifest of all the fixtures to account for each piece.
-The installation crew uses the manifest at the destination to correctly identify specific fixtures according to their label.
+At the destination, the installation crew uses the manifest to correctly identify specific fixtures according to their label.

 After a fixture has gone through the protection process, we place it in a designated staging area until loading begins.